maartene/Text-Adventure/README.md

 * Add doors by appending Door instances to world.doors.

 ## Lexer/Parser
-The lexer translates the sentence in words (seperated by spaces).
-A sentance like:
-* TAKE Skeleton Key is lexed to "TAKE", "Skeleton", "Key".
+The lexer translates the text input into a 'sentence'.
+I.e. it associates structure to the sentence, although it does not validate yet whether it's a valid command (that's up to the parser).

 The text parsing is pretty rudimentary.
 It expects sentences of the form:
 * [VERB] or
 * [VERB] [NOUN]

-However, take the Skeleton Key from above as an example.
-Currently the only word passed to the "TAKE" command is the first word after the verb, i.e. "Skeleton".
-This doesn't matter because the parser tries to make sense of partial words as much as possible.
+* [VERB] [NOUN] [RELATIONSHIP] [ANOTHER NOUN]

+A `Sentence` is basically an enum with associated values for the sentence parts where applicatible.
+The following sentence cases are possibles:
+* empty: the input was empty
+* illegal: it was not possible to transform the input text to any sentence
+* no noun: a sentence consisting of just a verb.
+I.e. 'LOOK';
+* one noun: a sentence with a verb and a noun.
+I.e. 'TAKE' (verb) 'Skeleton Key' (noun);
+* two nouns: a sentence with a very, a noun, a relation and another noun.
+I.e. 'COMBINE' (verb) 'Empty lamp' (first noun) 'WITH' (relation) 'Fuel' (second noun).

+The lexer also contains some abbreviations and synonims for common commands.
+I.e. input `n` is translated to `GO NORTH` (available for all four directions). `GET` is translated to `TAKE`.

+The parser has some 'fuzzy logic' to help players make sense of commands.
+It does this by trying to match input to reasonable nouns as much as possible.
 For instance, in a room with one Skeleton Key, all of the following commands pick up the key:
 * TAKE Skeleton Key
 * TAKE Key